Guigui0812/Guigui0812/README.md

 🎓 I am currently studying Computer Science & networking at ESIEE Amiens.
 I have a bachelor Degree in computer science (major in software programming).

 During my Master of Science, I'm IT engineer at L'Oréal in one of the group's factory.
+My main activity is to automate and manage the IT infrastucture of the plant.

 :rocket: I am looking for a new job that will allow me to grow by improving my skills and discovering new technologies.